 The Method to my Madness

-I simply cast on the appropriate number of stitches (I’m a big fan of Susan B. Anderson’s simple sock tutorial) using mini-circular needles, mine are 9 inch circulars, and then I work on the small circulars until I get to the heel flap.
+I simply cast on the appropriate number of stitches (I’m a big fan of Susan B. Anderson’s simple sock tutorial) using mini-circular needles, mine are size 1 bamboo circular needles, and then I work on the small circulars until I get to the heel flap.

 Once I get to the heel flap I work the stitches for the heel only back and forth using dpn’s (double-pointed needles).

-Then, I pick up stitches for the gusset and slide the whole she-bang onto the mini-circular, this time adding stitch markers to indicate where the dpn’s would be normally.
+Then, I pick up stitches for the gusset and slide the whole she-bang onto the mini-circular, this time adding stitch markers to indicate where the dpn’s would be, as most sock knitting patterns indicate.

 After a quick double-check to make sure my count is right, I knit as usual, following the sock pattern as written until I get to the tippy toes, where I switch back to dpn’s.